-Didactic Attendance Expectations
+Attendance Expectations

 Course attendance and punctuality are expected behaviors and contribute to determining readiness for clinical practice.
 Students are expected to attend all special and regularly scheduled lectures, labs, and call-back days, and be on time.
-Requirements for excused and unexcused absences are provided in each course syllabus.
-If a student must miss a class or lab due to illness, extenuating circumstances, or a pre-planned significant event, the student must notify the instructor before the start of class.
+If a student must miss a lab due to extenuating circumstances or a pre-planned significant event, the student must notify the instructor prior to the start of class.
 The instructor may be notified through text, email, or voicemail.
 Texting another student and asking them to notify the instructor is not acceptable professional behavior.
+For a pre-planned significant event that results in missing assessments, course directors will determine approval of the absence on a case-by-case basis.
 For an absence greater than two days, the program director must be notified.